 Persuadable voters support the Second Amendment.
-At the same time, 80-to-90 percent support closing the gun show loophole and requiring background checks for all gun purchases.
+At the same time, 97 percent support requiring background checks for all gun purchases.
 By all means, appeal to common sense.
-For more about gun legislation, see page 63.
+For more about gun legislation, see Chapter 12.

 6. Do you favor prayer in schools?